All pet owners want the best for their pets. Our pets are our family and providing what’s best for them is a top priority.

 2. Talk to Your Vet

-Most experts agree it’s a good idea to talk to your vet before giving CBD to your pet.
-According to Casara Andre, DVM and founder of Veterinary Cannabis Education & Consulting, vets can answer any questions you might have in an effort to minimize any potential side effects.
+Most experts agree it’s a good idea to speak with your vet before giving CBD to your pet.
+According to Casara Andre, DVM and founder of Veterinary Cannabis Education & Consulting, vets can answer any questions you might have about giving your pet CBD to minimize any potential side effects.

 3. Slowly Introduce Serving Sizes of CBD to Your Pet